-With its vineyard located in the Grand Valley of the Colorado River, near Palisade, Kingman Estates Winery creates a variety of Colorado wines with unique characteristics of the region.
-They offer three different tasting rooms in Denver, including the main winery and tasting room in Denver’s North Washington neighborhood, the Kingman-stargazer Fine Chocolate tasting room, and the Kingman-Niza Knoll Art Gallery tasting room in the Santa Fe Arts District.
+With its vineyard located in the Grand Valley of the Colorado River, Kingman Estates Winery creates a variety of wines with unique characteristics of the region.
+Boasting three tasting rooms in Denver, guests can pick between the main location in North Washington, the Stargazer Fine Chocolate tasting room, and the Paisano Sausage Company tasting room on Washington Street.

-While the wine tasting room is only open Saturdays and Sundays (noon to 5:00 p.m.) they do offer private tastings for small groups, scheduled ahead of time.
+While the wine tasting room is only open Saturdays and Sundays, they do offer private tastings for small groups, scheduled ahead of time.
 A unique feature of this winery is that they are the only Colorado wine company selling Colorado-based wine in a box, under their Big Hat Wines label.

 800 East 64th Avenue, Denver, CO 80229 | 720-560-7270 | kingmanwine.com